Anti-Discrimination Act 1977: 2023 review

 In 2023, the New South Wales government announced a review of the nearly 50 year old Anti-Discrimination Act 1977 to be undertaken by the NSW Law Reform Commission.
 As of 2025, the review of the 1977 Act by the NSW government is still being conducted.

+Exemptions

+Both sport and very broadly-based religious exemptions within non-public schools still apply to explicitly allow discrimination on the grounds of “sex, gender, pregnancy and homosexuality exclusively” within NSW, allowing, for example, banning transgender people from female sports categories or expelling gay students and teachers from a Catholic-run school.
+Even religiously-run adoption agencies registered within NSW have an exemption to “deny and reject” same-sex couples adopting children.
+The president of the Anti-Discrimination Board can grant further exemptions.